Text and photos

-BMW Motorcycles Announces New Mid-Range BMW F 800 S
+BMW Motorcycles Announces New Mid-Range BMW F 800 S Twin-Cylinder

-has just announced the
+just announced the

 F 800 ST (photo) sport-touring version of the F 800 S

 | Large sized photos of the F 800 S below

 BMW has finally announced what has long been rumored: a completely

 have strong performance and good handling.

-The styling also seems to have emerged from the Chris
+The styling also seems to have emerged from the Chris Bangle

-probe any new limits, it at least demonstrates a tie to the K-bike
+any new limits, it at least demonstrates a tie to the K-bike

 era.
 This is the first BMW motorcycle in a long time which we

 all agree looks good - at least in the photos.

 The F 800 S will be the fourth new model series to come off

 the Berlin assembly lines in the first half of 2006.
 Here's

 what BMW's press release had to say about the new bike:

-The F800S is an 800-cc twin which offers lots of
+The F800S is an 800-cc twin which offers lots of character,

-athletic F 800 S sports bike has a dry weight of under 419 lbs. (approx.
+F 800 S sports bike has a dry weight of under 419 lbs. (approx.

 441 lbs. ready-to-ride) and is the first model of the new and

 The precise suspension is designed for high directional and

 cornering stability as well as optimum handling.
 The classic

 BMW qualities such as safety, compliance with the highest environmental

 standards, ergonomic seating position and comfort also for the

 passenger define the new standard in the mid-range bike.
 A closed-loop

 three-way catalytic converter, state-of-the-art digital engine